sachin-droisys/fuzzy-octo-computing-machine/README.md

 ## Installation

-1. Login with Github credential on https://github.com/realwear/Foresight-MS-DeviceManagement-RSystems and copy the url to clone.
+1. Login with Github credential on https://github.com/realwear/Foresight-MS-DeviceManagement-RSystems and copy the repository url.

 2. Clone the repository in Visual Studio/ VS Code.